Ramnelov/COURSES_/README.md

 ## The plan

 The plan is to start with implementing the user-part of the application, beginning with the backend.
-This is because user-level is the highest of all, each user has courses, and each course has examinations.
+This is because the user-level is the highest of all, each user has courses, and each course has examinations.
 Beginning with e.g. courses and building a first prototype would lead to extra work.

 ## Contact